 Upon activation, the Debris Monitoring firm deploys staff to verify truck certification, collection, and disposal monitoring functions.
 The monitoring firm will orient employees with all disaster specific guidance and operational procedures and refresh staff with the field training program on current debris removal eligibility, FEMA requirements, County Contract Requirements, electronic ticket procedures, and safety procedures.
-Collection monitors must carefully document debris collection information to demonstrate eligibility and ensure proper Debris Removal Contractor payments and FEMA reimbursement.5 The documentation should include:
+Collection monitors must carefully document debris collection information to demonstrate eligibility and ensure proper Debris Removal Contractor payments and FEMA reimbursement.
+A copy of a sample load ticket has been included in Appendix H.

+The documentation should include:

 - Applicant name;

 - Location of debris, including full address and zone;

 - Time and date of collection;

 - Name of contractor;

+- Name and unique employee number of monitor;

+- Truck certification number; and

+- Disaster declaration number.